Why Oriental Wool Rugs Are So Expensive in 2019

 The winning bid?

-The Cultural Cachet of Oriental Wool Rugs
+The Culture of Oriental Wool Rugs

 In today’s interconnected, networked world, we often take the forces of globalization for granted.
 Culture is no longer bound by geography; ideas, art, and commodities circumnavigate the globe freely, unfettered by physical distance.
-The roots of globalization reach as far back as history, but are often traced to the Renaissance, when communication and trade between disparate parts of the world began to accelerate.
+The roots of globalization reach as far back as history but are often traced to the Renaissance, when communication and trade between disparate parts of the world began to accelerate.
 This rich cultural exchange gave birth to a European fascination with all things Eastern, a phenomenon known to historians as Orientalism.

 As early as the 14th century, oriental wool rugs began appearing in European religious paintings.
 Portraits of royalty and biblical figures alike often featured oriental rugs under the feet of the painting’s subjects.
 These carpets, much like the gilded thrones and crowns found above them, were presumably symbols of luxury and prestige.
 Artists appreciate art, and Renaissance paintings of oriental wool rugs were finely detailed and remarkably true to the nuanced designs of the carpets themselves.
 The beauty of these textiles, as transmitted through European painting, fostered a worldwide fascination with oriental rugs that lives on to this day.

-The Intersection of Form and Function
+Wool Rugs: Form and Function

 Although the origins of oriental carpet weaving are lost in the mists of prehistory, it’s easy to imagine the practical necessity of rugs in the nomadic lifestyle of ancient Middle Eastern peoples.
 As they traversed arid desert environments along with herds of goats, the first carpet weavers simply used the materials at hand to solve life’s little problems.
 These nomads likely had plenty of wool lying around, so it was a natural solution to begin weaving it into comfortable, portable floor coverings.

 Over time, certain techniques and patterns were passed down, mutating and evolving into the diverse canon of rug designs that now please the eyes and feet of homeowners worldwide.
 Much like furniture or pottery, oriental rugs are a seamless blend of form and function, representative of the uniquely human ability to solve problems gracefully and beautifully.

 The price of an oriental wool rug, therefore, is tied not only to its practical purpose--to provide a soft, yet durable indoor flooring--but also to its artistry and aesthetic appeal.
 These carpets satisfy two fundamental human desires at the same time: comfort and beauty, interwoven.